MA International Education and Globalisation

 - MA International Education and Globalisation (90 credits)

-This is a full-time, one year programme which runs from September to September.
+This is a full-time, one year course which runs from September to September.

 Elisabeth Barrett Hacking provides an overview of the MA International Education and Globalisation course.

-This programme will give you an unparalleled opportunity to study international education and globalisation, as they intersect, at masters level.
+This course will give you an unparalleled opportunity to study international education and globalisation, as they intersect, at masters level.

 Importantly, you will engage in the critical analysis of the assumptions and evidence that underpin change and reform to policy and practice in international education.